 Annual Incentive Bonus Program.
-We maintain an incentive bonus program in which all of our executive officers, as well as most of our other full-time employees, participate.
+Incentive bonus payments may be made to our executive officers, as well as most of our other full-time employees, at the discretion of the compensation committee and management based on certain performance goals established in the early part of each year.
 These annual incentive bonuses are intended to compensate our executive officers for our achievement of corporate financial goals, as well as individual performance goals.

-For 2014, as in past years, the maximum total amount payable under our incentive bonus program, or our total bonus pool, was determined based on our performance with respect to corporate financial and qualitative operational goals.
-The corporate financial goals for 2014 consisted of adjusted EBITDA from ongoing operations, revenue and year-end contracted backlog.
-The qualitative operational goal related to project execution.
-The target and relative weight for each of these goals assigned for 2014 are set forth in the table below:
+For 2016, as in past years, the maximum total amount payable under our incentive bonus program, or our total bonus pool, was determined based on our performance with respect to corporate financial and qualitative operational goals.
+The corporate financial goals for 2016 consisted of achievement of predetermined levels of revenue and EBITDA, contracted sales for projects of a certain size and new awards.
+The qualitative operational goals related to project execution and customer satisfaction.

+The target and relative weight for each of these goals assigned for 2016 are set forth in the table below: